CrowdHailer/eyg-lang/NOTES.md

 - [ ] Rebase Fsharp talk 1hr9min taking types to make type providers moreuseful, we're already planning that
 - [x] Select from for choosing type providers
 - [ ] Pin type, click and bump constraints to top
-- [ ] gleam 18 stdlib to js, json lib and dynamic now useful
+- [ ] gleam 18 stdlib to js, json lib and dynamic now useful NOPE I rekon will have my own std lib quicker than investigating node loading.
 - [ ] empty pattern turns into discard, in which case what is the point of an empty string in p.Variable field
 - [ ] Copy/paste
 - [x] Upgrade gleam